 Canon Has a Comprehensive Set of Services within the Distribution Center

-Canon manages campus logistics, which encompass mail, shipping and receiving and security screening services within Facebook’s main distribution center and the shipping and receiving centers located in various buildings.
+Canon Facilities and Logistics Management Services, which encompass mail, shipping and receiving and security screening services within Facebook’s main distribution center and the shipping and receiving centers located in various buildings.
 At the distribution center, all large packages and mail go through an extensive screening protocol that requires enhanced training to use the equipment.

 The Canon team disperses packages and mail to the campus shipping/receiving centers (which Canon also manages) and delivers the articles to employees.
 Canon’s operations service the Menlo Park, CA headquarters campus as well as seven other major locations.

 Hines and Facebook have realized several important business benefits from Canon’s program.
 These include cost reductions that to date total approximately $2 million annually.
 The savings stem from a variety of factors including more effectively deploying and managing staff; installing new technology and instituting more effective, competitively-priced vendor programs designed to improve shipping and tracking; and implementing more efficient business processes and workflows.
 Additionally, with the previous vendor Facebook was paying for several corporate support positions in such areas as human resources, finance and health and safety.
 When Canon took over it provided subject matter experts who could meet these functional needs as part of the program at no extra cost—another significant factor that generated savings.